JerinOnTheXplore/rent-a-vehicle-api/README.md

-# 🚗 Vehicle Rental System – Backend API
+# 🚗 RENT A VEHICLE API

 A backend REST API for managing a Vehicle Rental System.
 This project supports vehicle management, user authentication, bookings, and role-based access control using JWT.